TheTrueForce/TheTrueForce.github.io/Rigel-Randrak-Kataran.md

 Light Armour

 # Backstory
 The legendary Friday Kataran has had many sons and daughters over her long, long life.
-One of these is Rigel.
+Rigel is one of these.

 Rigel is one of the sons of a legendary dragoness, and has ended up being stuck in the shadow of his mother, measured by the standard of her blown-out-of-proportion reputation.
 He has struck out on his own to make his own name, and sought adventure.
 In pursuit of this, he has found himself drawn to the Pact Worlds.